Month of the Military Child

 Purple was chosen because it symbolizes all branches of the military, a combination of Army Green, Air Force Blue, Coast Guard Blue, Marine Red and Navy Blue.

-Wednesday 30th of April is the day to 'Purple up' for Month of the Military Child in Wales!
+Friday 24th of April is the day to 'Purple up' for Month of the Military Child!

 How can you get involved?